 I know so many high school and college students who are buying from farmer markets and even seeking out well-made, thick, used sweaters at "vintage" or Good Will stores.
 They understand instinctively that things built with stewardship minimizes waste over time.
 As they can no longer take it for granted, they are beginning to actively rediscover respectful production from real American craftsmen.

 Given that, it was satisfying for me to spend an afternoon at The Carpenter’s Boatshop.
 It represents a microcosm of a respectful production process.
-(And it was founded by a Bowdoin classmate of our oldest family friend.)

 A respectful production process uses:

 - Classic designs, with careful updates around necessary and improved functionality (boats have to perform):